 - While the filling cools, the crust/crumble can be made.
 It is made simply by whisking together all of the dry ingredients.
-Then, by cutting in the butter with a pastry blender or two forks, until the mixture resembles course cornmeal.
+Then, cutting in the butter with a pastry blender or two forks, until the mixture resembles coarse cornmeal.
 It's okay if some of the butter chunks are still a little larger, they will melt lovely into the crust.

 Strawberry Crumb Bars

 - 3 cups fresh strawberries tops removed; sliced and quartered

 Crust and Crumble

 - 1½ sticks unsalted butter cubed and cold

 - ½ cup light brown sugar packed